-1) Picture tasks with an event app
+1. Picture tasks with an event app

-This kind of format stimulated focused thinking among the attendees.
+Overall, this format stimulated focused thinking among the attendees.
 As a result, the session achieved a remarkable level of engagement with over 200 members participating at the same time.

-2) Fireside chat during the conference
+2. Fireside chat during virtual conferences

 Mindvalley CEO, Vishen Lakhiani

-3) Campfire storytime
+3. Campfire storytime

 To take the interaction a step further, you could have few speakers at the same time, telling their inspirational stories in a short period of time.
-It creates a campfire feeling, where people tell their stories, which enables to relate to each other.
+It creates a campfire feel where people tell their stories, which enables them to relate to each other.
 This kind of storytelling is a great way to stimulate people’s learning process.

 EDU EXEX in Tallinn

-4) Interactive quiz with a mobile event app
+4. Interactive quiz with a mobile event app

 To conclude, if your event has multiple sessions running at the same time, help the attendees choose the right sessions by running an introduction quiz or in other words – live polling.
 In addition, create a pre-event survey and let the participants guess the answers.
 Lastly, when the answers have rolled in, you can send back the feedback.
 For example, in the Worksup event app, you can easily create polls on this kind of occasion and later export data and share it with your attendees.
 Leverage these tips to deliver an outstanding virtual conference experience for your attendees.